Ultramarine-Linux/cappy/README.md

 * CLI tools for simplifying package management.
 * Graphical Copr frontend, like an app store for community repositories.
 * Full-fledged library for system configuration, similar to the one in YaST.
-* Integration with DNFStrap, a custom system installer and alternative to Anaconda.* (Potentially)
-* Support for RisiOS's RisiScript language.

 For any requests, bug reports, or feature requests, please open an issue on this project's repository.